-What is unauthorised access?
+What is unauthorized access?

 Imagine discovering your company’s confidential data sold on the dark web or seeing your sensitive information in the wrong hands.
-These aren't just distant threats—they're real consequences of unauthorised access, where attackers break into systems without permission.
+These aren't just distant threats—they're real consequences of unauthorized access, where attackers break into systems without permission.
 From phishing scams to sophisticated hacks, these incidents can cripple organisations and erode trust.

 Key Takeaways

-• Unauthorized access is defined as the act of gaining access to a computer system or physical location without proper authorization or permission.
+• Unauthorized access is defined as the act of gaining access to a computer system or physical location without proper authorization or permission

 • Preventing unauthorized access requires implementing strong passwords, regular security practices, secure data storage, and monitoring user activity on all endpoints.